protocol/launchpad/content/en/curriculum/ipfs/ipfs-gateways.md

 [IPFS Gateways](https://docs.ipfs.io/how-to/address-ipfs-on-web/#http-gateways) are provided strictly for convenience: in other words, they help tools that speak HTTP but do not speak distributed protocols (such as IPFS) to communicate.
 They are the first stage of the upgrade path for bridging web2 and web3.

 ### Centralization
 HTTP gateways have worked well since 2015, but they come with a significant set of limitations related both to the centralized nature of HTTP and some of HTTP's semantics.
-Location-based addressing of a gateway depends on both DNS and HTTPS/TLS, which relies on a trust in certificate authorities (CAs) and public key infrastructure (PKI).
-In the long term, these issues should be mitigated by use of opportunistic protocol upgrade schemes.
+Location-based addressing of a gateway depends on both the [Domain Name System (DNS)](https://www.cloudflare.com/learning/dns/what-is-dns/) and HTTPS with TLS Certificates, which relies on a trust in certificate authorities (CAs) and public key infrastructure (PKI).
+In the long term, these issues should be mitigated by use of opportunistic protocol upgrade schemes, encrypting communication channels and enabling safe peer-to-peer connections.

 ### Path gateway
-In the most basic scheme, a URL path used for content addressing is effectively a resource name without a canonical location.
-The HTTP server provides the location part, which makes it possible for browsers to interpret an IPFS content path as relative to the current server and just work without a need for any conversion:
+In the most basic scheme, a URL path used for content addressing is effectively a resource name without a location-based address.
+The HTTP server provides the location part, which makes it possible for browsers to interpret an IPFS content path  relative to the current server and work without a need for any conversion:

 ```
 https://<gateway-host>.tld/ipfs/<cid>/path/to/resource